softwareforgood/innocent_tech_app/README.md

 - [ ] Upload your timesheet document to your acct Google Docs, send link to Chelsey and Edith to access

 #### Figma
-We use Figma as our wireframe tool.
+We are using Figma as our wireframe tool.
-The Innocent Tech wireframe can be accessed here: [link]
+The Innocent Tech Figma invite will be sent to your sfg email address.(Please let us know if you do not!)
 NOTE: This is a very expansive wireframe.
-Feel free to explore more, but for this project, we will be using *SPRINT 6* as reference for front end changes.
+Feel free to explore more, but for this project, we will let you know which tabs of the wirefrsme to use for reference throughout the program.
 - [ ] I received and accepted Figma wireframe invite.
-- [ ] I can access SPRINT 6 on the Figma wireframe.
+- [ ] I can access ALL the tabs on the Figma wireframe.

 ### Asana
 We will use Asana as our kan-ban board for this project.
+The Innocent Tech Asana invite will be sent to your sfg email address.(Please let us know if you do not!)
 If you're not familiar with Asana, you can find more information here: https://help.asana.com/hc/en-us/articles/14250783001627-How-to-start-using-Asana
 - [ ] I received and accepted Asana board invite.
 - [ ] I can access the Innocent Tech MVP Asana board.

 #### Heroku
+We will push our changes for testing and production to Heroku.
+The Innocent Tech Heroku invite will be sent to your sfg email address.(Please let us know if you do not!)
+You can find more Heroku dev information here: https://devcenter.heroku.com/

-We will push our changes for testing and production to Heroku. https://devcenter.heroku.com/ For committing changes to Heroku, we recommend getting the Heroku CLI set up on your laptop.
+For committing changes to Heroku, we recommend getting the Heroku CLI set up on your laptop.
 Instructions can be found here: https://devcenter.heroku.com/articles/heroku-cli

-- [ ] I received and accepted Heroku application invite.
+- [ ] I received and accepted Innocent Tech App Heroku application invite.
+- [ ] I have Heroku CLI installed and ready to go locally.
 - [ ] I can access Innocent Tech App Heroku dashboard.
-- [ ] I have Heroku CLI installed and ready to go locally.

 #### Github
 - [ ] Local environment has been set up on your computer